 - Books: Pack most of them away.
 Select just a handful of medium-size, high-quality books to keep on display, preferably hardback.
 For a more neutral look, make paper book covers, or flip your books around with the spine to the back and the page edges facing out.
 Add some bookends, and stack several horizontally to complement your decor.

 - Baskets: Use baskets to add texture and warmth, and bring visual balance.
-It’s also a great way to hide clutter that needs to be accessible.
+It’s also a great way to hide the clutter that needs to be accessible.

 - Plants: A small amount of greenery makes a boring bookshelf come to life!
 If you incorporate both real and faux plants, guests may assume they are all real.
 As long as you get the scale right, it’s hard to go wrong here.
-A decorate vase with leafy stems works well anywhere.
+A decorative vase with leafy stems works well anywhere.

 - Knick Knacks: Bookshelves are the perfect place to display that souvenir wood carving, set of shiny orbs, metal basket, statue head, lantern, candles, and glass jars.
 Get creative with what you have, or pick up some inexpensive and neutral pieces from Home Goods or T.J.
 Maxx.
 You could choose a light and neutral theme, or use a variety or textures and materials for more contrast.